-Anne Gardner joined the English Department of the University of Zurich in September 2011 where she works as a research and teaching assistant in English Linguistics, and as subject coordinator responsible for the English linguistics programme at the Pädagogische Hochschule Zürich.
-Previously, she studied English Philology, French Philology and Musicology at Ruprecht-Karls-Universität Heidelberg and the University of Newcastle upon Tyne, U.K. Until 2011 she was employed as a lecturer and teaching assistant at the Ruprecht-Karls-Universität Heidelberg.
+Anne Gardner joined the English Department of the University of Zurich in September 2011 where she works as subject coordinator responsible for the English linguistics programme at the Pädagogische Hochschule Zürich.
+Previously, she studied English Philology, French Philology and Musicology at the Ruprecht-Karls-Universität Heidelberg and the University of Newcastle upon Tyne, U.K. Until 2011 she was employed as a lecturer and teaching assistant at the Ruprecht-Karls-Universität Heidelberg.

 Anne Gardner's research interests include historical and modern approaches to language variation and change, sociolinguistics, pragmatics, second language acquisition, corpus linguistics, dialectology, morphology and the lexicon.

 In preparation.
 A Linguistic Co-Biography of the Bluestocking Circle, co-authored with Anni Sairio (University of Helsinki).